Best Makeup Tips for Women Over 40 You Haven’t Heard Before

 3. Supergoop!
 Glowscreen SPF 40 – Glowy Sunscreen Primer

-Skip the Brushes – Instead, Press Foundation Into The Skin
+Skip the Brushes – Press Foundation Into The Skin

 For a flawless complexion, use your hands!